By Rick Becker 28 April 2021

-Any form of authority has the potential to abuse those under it’s influence and control.
+Any form of authority has the potential to abuse those under its influence and control.
 Spiritual leaders are in a position to commit spiritual abuse – a form of abuse that’s as damaging as any other.
-Under a guise of godliness, they manipulate and control their followers in order to fulfill their carnal own appetites – greed, power, lust etc. Deception and manipulation are a characteristic of cults, but the visible church is as big a platform for predators and narcissists to gratify their sinful desires.
+Under the guise of godliness, they manipulate and control their followers in order to fulfill their carnal own appetites – greed, power, lust, etc. Deception and manipulation are a characteristic of cults, but the visible church is as big a platform for predators and narcissists to gratify their sinful desires.
 “Pay careful attention to yourselves and to all the flock, in which the Holy Spirit has made you overseers, to care for the church of God, which he obtained with his own blood.
 I know that after my departure fierce wolves will come in among you, not sparing the flock; and from among your own selves will arise men speaking twisted things, to draw away the disciples after them.”
 Acts 20:28-30.

 The characteristics of spiritually abusive churches are similar to the characteristics found in cults – employed to manipulate and control gullible and ignorant followers: